 For example, in the Summer, there are daisies in my garden and my neighbours’ gardens.
 Therefore, daisies grow in the Summer.

-Problem-solving may sound daunting but many of us may have been developing this skill since early childhood.
-We all somehow learn to make the best decisions for ourselves and solve problems throughout our lives.
+Logical thinking and logical reasoning benefit children and grown-ups alike.
+They may sound daunting but most of us have probably already developed this skill since early childhood to some extent.
+We somehow still learn to make the best decisions for ourselves and solve problems every day whether at the conscious or subconscious levels.

 How to Improve Our Logical Thinking in Daily Life